Tee-py/Forta-Bots/uniswapv3-swap-detector/README.md

 - V3-SWAP
   - Fired when there's a new swap on uniswap-v3 pool.
-  - Severity is always set to "info".
+  - Severity is always set to "Info".
-  - Type is always set to "info".
+  - Type is always set to "Info".
   - Metadata contains `sender`, `recipient`, `amountIn`, `amountOut` and `poolAddress`.
+    - sender: The smart contract caller.
+    - recipient: The receiver of the swapped tokens.
+    - amountIn: The amount of token swapped.
+    - amountOut: The amount of token received.
+    - poolAddress: The address of the smart contract (uniswapv3 pool).

 ## Test Data